Pitt to host Austin Peay in 2020 season opener Sept. 12

-PITTSBURGH (AP) -- Pittsburgh will host Austin Peay in the 2020 season opener at Heinz Field on Sept.
+PITTSBURGH — Pittsburgh will host Austin Peay in the 2020 season opener at Heinz Field on Sept.
 12.

 The Panthers announced the game on Tuesday.
 Austin Peay replaces Miami (Ohio) on Pitt’s schedule after the Mid-American Conference announced earlier this month it would postpone fall athletics.